gcc-mirror/gcc/gcc/config/cris/cris.md

   "nop"
   [(set_attr "cc" "none")])

-;; Same as the gdb trap breakpoint, will cause a SIGTRAP for ;; cris-linux* and crisv32-linux*, as intended.
-Will work in ;; freestanding environments with sufficient framework.
+;; Same as the gdb trap breakpoint: would cause a SIGTRAP for ;; cris-linux* and will work in freestanding environments with ;; sufficient framework.
 (define_insn "trap"
   [(trap_if (const_int 1) (const_int 8))]
   "TARGET_TRAP_USING_BREAK8"